nwoeanhinnogaehr/412-W19-G5-public/Competition_2_Report.md

 the turtlebot asummes it has reached a red line and stops accordingly.

 ##### Location 1
 At location 1, we used two different implementations to detect how many objects were in front.
 The first one used the data from the laser scanner to run the `get_objects()` function.
 This function takes the laserscanner data and returns a list of ranges for each object found that was above the size of 60 units wide.
 The second implementation used the `detect(image, color, cutoff=7000)` function from the `shape_detect` library we made which returned the number of red objects that were found from the camera of the turtlebot.
 7000 is the minimum number of pixels in a region for it to be counted.
 Though we found some inconsistances in both implementations, we decided to used the color detection implementation for the competition.
+The robot will indicate the number of objects it found by playing a sound and turning on the LEDs.

 ##### Location 2
 At location 2, the shapes are detected using the camera.
-When the robot reaches the end of the line, it turns slightly to center itself, then based on a single frame from the camera will seperately detect the green and red shapes.
+The robot detects when it should stop by measuring the distance to the billboard with the laser scanner.
+When the robot reaches the end of the line, it turns slightly to center itself, then based on a single frame from the camera it will seperately detect the green and red shapes.
+The total number of shapes detected will be indicated with a sound and by the LEDs.
 It stores the detected green shape in a global value so that it can be compared against the shapes at location 3.
-All shape detection is done using the `shape_detect` module, using a cutoff of 7000.
+All shape detection is done using the `shape_detect` module.
+A cutoff of 1000 is used this time because the shapes are further away.
+Afterwards it turns around and drives back along the line until it reaches the main line.

 ##### Location 3

+Location 3 has 3 parts to it.
+The robot stops at each, turning 90 degrees to the left, and detects the red shape using the `shape_detect` module.
+A cutoff of 7000 is used, because the shapes are close up.
+If the shape matching the green shape from location 2 is found, the robot will make a "notification" sound.
+After the robot turns back to the main line, it backs up a bit so that it doesn't miss the next red line, which may have fallen outside the view region.

 ### Shape detect module

-Shape detection is loosely based on this tutorial: https://www.pyimagesearch.com/2016/02/08/opencv-shape-detection/
+Shape detection is based on this tutorial: https://www.pyimagesearch.com/2016/02/08/opencv-shape-detection/

+To use it, call the `detect` function from `shape_detect.py`.
+It is essentially a wrapper around the code from the tutorial, modified to support multiple colours and different detection thresholds.

 ### State Diagram